FerdivdKamp/greenr/database/README.md

 To create the database, structure `python database/init_db.py` To Create some test data, run `python database/init_test_data.py`

+During testing updating the database can be a bit of work, it might be simpler to just delete the [NAME].duckdb and run the python scripts again.

 To query from terminal

 `duckdb carbon_tracker.duckdb`